Sean Lam: Early 2009-2014 Early work and breakthrough

-His first foray into the comic industry was the release of It Takes a Wizard, a 480-page single volume manga, written by German writer Thomas R. Hart, and published by Seven Seas Entertainment, an American publisher of original manga-style comics in 2009.
-Two years later Macmillan Publishers published his two-part graphic novel adaption of the sci-fi novel Ringworld by Larry Niven, namely Ringworld: The Graphic Novel, Part One and Ringworld: The Graphic Novel, Part Two.
+Lam's first foray into the comic industry was It Takes a Wizard, a 480-page single volume manga, written by German writer Thomas R. Hart, and published by Seven Seas Entertainment, an American publisher of original manga-style comics in 2009.
+Two years later, Macmillan Publishers published his two-part graphic novel adaption of the sci-fi novel Ringworld by Larry Niven, namely Ringworld: The Graphic Novel, Part One and Ringworld: The Graphic Novel, Part Two.

+In an interview in 2011, Lam talked about his hopes to bring changes to the art scene in Singapore and to attract and trigger children's creativity through comic and manga art, saying “Young children are usually fascinated by the art when they pick up the book.
+I hope that my artwork can help them understand the emotional background of the setting and characters, and bring them into that world to learn about the wonderful stories of faith and goodwill.”